 ISRO launched its first earth observation satellite-IRS-1A in 1988.
 After that, it has launched a lot of operational remote sensing satellites.
 India has one of the largest constellations of remote sensing satellites in operation.

-Varieties of gadgets have been flown onboard these satellites to give essential information in a diversified spatial, spectral and sequential resolutions to cater different requirements in the nation and for worldwide utilization.
-The information from these satellites is used for numerous purpose covering agriculture, environment, forestry, ocean resources, urban and rural development, mineral exploration, and disaster management.
-At present, 13 satellites are operational in Sun-synchronous orbit.
+Varieties of gadgets have been flown onboard these satellites to give essential information in a diversified spatial, spectral and sequential resolutions to cater to different requirements in the nation and for worldwide utilization.
+The information from these satellites is used for numerous purposes covering agriculture, environment, forestry, ocean resources, urban and rural development, mineral exploration, and disaster management.
+At present, 13 satellites are operational in the Sun-synchronous orbit.
 They are: